vinaytaragi/Namdu1Radio/README.md

   MultiCat_Radio.py -> Is used to record,play the radio for different categories.
 Currently we are supoorting recording of 9 different categories.
 This pyhton file called   automatically on boot.

-Please refer the "Namdu1radio_HSD.doc" for more detailed info.
+Please refer the "Namdu1radio_HSD.doc" for more detailed info..